 - Mid-semester warnings – While mid-semester warnings are not always an accurate representation of how the student is doing in your course, it may be worth considering whether this piece of information, combined with any of the others listed here, may be indicative of a greater concern.

-The CARE Team Coordinator is available to provide presentations to you department based on the department’s needs and desire for more information.
-If you or your department would like more information about working with students in distress, how/when to submit a CARE Report, establishing healthy boundaries in your classroom, or recognizing signs of concerning behavior please contact Deanna Johnson, CARE Team Coordinator at 989-774-2273 (CARE Line).
+The Care Team Coordinator is available to provide presentations to your department based on the department’s needs and desire for more information.
+If you or your department would like more information about working with students in distress, how/when to submit a Care Report, establishing healthy boundaries in your classroom, or recognizing signs of concerning behavior please contact the Care Team Coordinator at 989-774-2273 (Care Line).